haghard/actyx-spark-analysis/README.md

 # actyx-spark-analysis

 An implementation of moving average alg for spark.
-This job reads data from kafka's topic, evaluate moving average aggregates and writes them into cassandra.
-The main downside being is that we can use this job only if a difference between an arrival and a processing time of an event very small.
+This spark-streaming job reads data from kafka topic, evaluate moving average aggregates and writes them into cassandra.
+The main downside being is that we can use this job only if a difference between an arrival and a processing time of an event very small(Within a single DC).

 #How to build